Flint: Origin

 The exact mode of formation of flint is not yet clear, but it is thought that it occurs as a result of chemical changes in compressed sedimentary rock formations during the process of diagenesis.
-One hypothesis is that a gelatinous material fills cavities in the sediment, such as holes bored by crustaceans or molluscs and that this becomes silicified.
-This hypothesis would certainly explain the complex shapes of flint nodules that are found.
+One hypothesis is that a gelatinous material fills cavities in the sediment, such as holes bored by crustaceans or molluscs, and that this becomes silicified.
+This hypothesis would explain the complex shapes of flint nodules that are found.
 The source of dissolved silica in the porous media could be the spicules of silicious sponges (demosponges).
 Certain types of flint, such as that from the south coast of England and its counterpart on the French side of the Channel, contain trapped fossilised marine flora.
-Pieces of coral and vegetation have been found preserved inside the flint similar to insects and plant parts within amber.
+Pieces of coral and vegetation have been found preserved inside the flint, similar to the way insects and plant parts are preserved within amber.
 Thin slices of the stone often reveal this effect.

 Flint sometimes occurs in large flint fields in Jurassic or Cretaceous beds, for example, in Europe.
-Puzzling giant flint formations known as paramoudra and flint circles are found around Europe but especially in Norfolk, England on the beaches at Beeston Bump and West Runton.
+Puzzling giant flint formations known as paramoudra and flint circles are found around Europe, but especially in Norfolk, England, on the beaches at Beeston Bump and West Runton.

 The "Ohio flint" is the official gemstone of Ohio state.
 It is formed from limey debris that was deposited at the bottom of inland Paleozoic seas hundreds of millions of years ago that hardened into limestone and later became infused with silica.
-The flint from Flint Ridge is found in many hues like red, green, pink, blue, white and grey, with the colour variations caused by minute impurities of iron compounds.
+The flint from Flint Ridge is found in many hues, including red, green, pink, blue, white, and grey, with the colour variations caused by minute impurities of iron compounds.

-Flint can be coloured: sandy brown, medium to dark grey, black, reddish brown or an off-white grey.
+Flint can be sandy brown, medium to dark grey, black, reddish brown or an off-white grey in colour.